Landlord Insurance Quotes

 Landlord Insurance is a form of property insurance that protects the investment of those who rent residential property to tenants.
 It protects against many common forms of damage to the landlord’s property, such as fire, smoke, theft, vandalism, broken water pipes, leakage, impact from vehicles and aircraft, snow, hail, and wind.

-Most policies cover the landlord’s building along with any fixtures and furnishings (owned by the landlord) in the rental units.
+Most landlord insurance covers the landlord’s building along with any fixtures and furnishings (owned by the landlord) in the rental units.

 It is very important to understand that Landlord Insurance does not cover the personal belongings of tenants.
 They need to purchase Renter’s Insurance to cover their personal property (e.g. clothing, furniture, electronics, jewelry, etc.).